Structural Identifiability and Discrete Symmetries: Examples

 (the identity is obtained by choosing $\varphi=\theta_4$).
 The second connected component is given by the transformations

 (the second permutation mentioned above arises by choosing $\varphi=\theta_2$).
-Thus the symmetry analysis reveals that only the two parameters $\theta_1$ and $\theta_3$ are locally identifiable though not globally, whereas all other states and parameters are not even locally observable or identifiable. \end{example}
+Thus, the symmetry analysis reveals that the two parameters $\theta_1$ and $\theta_3$ are SLING, whereas all other states and parameters are not even locally observable or identifiable. \end{example}

-Our last example is an epidemiological model where the appearing discrete symmetry group operates in a highly non-trivial way and where it appears impossible to guess the form of the symmetries by a simple inspection of the control system.
+Our last example is an epidemiological model where the appearing discrete symmetry group $\mathcal{G}$ operates in a highly non-trivial way and where it appears impossible to guess the form of the symmetries just by a simple inspection of the control system.

-\begin{example} In \cite{zha:seirq}, the authors augmented a classical SEIR model for an epidemic by a quarantine compartment, which is also the output, leading to the input-free system:
+\begin{example} In \cite{zha:seirq}, the authors augmented a classical SEIR model for an epidemic by a quarantine compartment, which is also the output, leading to the input-free system

 Here, not only direct inspection fails, but even the application of our approach reaches its (computational) limits.
-Hence, we applied certain simplifications to the finite determining system.
+Hence, we applied certain simplifications to $\findet$.
 The dynamics of the state $R$ in \eqref{eq:seirq} is independent of the rest of the system and does not affect the output.
-An infinitesimal analysis reveals that only $R$ admits continuous symmetries.
-Considering only a reduced system, obtained by removing the equation for $R$, simplifies the determining system.
+An analysis of the infinitesimal determining system $\infdet$ reveals that only $R$ admits continuous symmetries.
+Considering only the reduced system, obtained by removing the equation for $R$, simplifies $\findet$.
 Furthermore, we adopt our heuristic that the transformed parameters are independent of~$\mathbf{x}$ and assume that $\gamma$ remains invariant.
 The resulting determining system then decomposes into two simple systems: one corresponding to the identity transformation and the other yielding a non-trivial symmetry: